ijcd/rubyconf-2015-ragel/slides/063-concatenation-literal.md

 # Concatenation Literal

-Both of these produce a match on a sequence of letters.
+Match on a sequence of letters.

 ```
 %%{